zachleat/zachleat.com/web/_posts/2016-04-05-webfonts-preloaded.md

 1. They don’t directly block render, although as shown above in low bandwidth situations they can delay initial render.
 1. You can add a `type` attribute to declare the font format to download.
 Right now only Chrome Canary has a working implementation of this feature and it also supports WOFF2.
 But this type attribute protects you if a browser implements `preload` without a newer font format (or vice versa).
 1. Works great with browser cache.
-1. Multiple preloaded fonts load in parallel.
+1. Multiple preloaded fonts load in parallel (although I wouldn’t recommend preloading multiple web fonts).

 ## Best Practice?

-If the alternative is doing nothing (please don’t), then yes I would recommend preloading the most heavily used web font on your site.
+If the alternative is doing nothing (please don’t), then yes I would recommend preloading the most often used web font on your site.
 In the example above, `Lato-Regular.woff2` was 25KB.
 If you preload more file weight (or more fonts), the tradeoff in initial render time might make it more difficult to accept.

 ## Use with a Font Loading Strategy

 `preload` isn’t a panacea because it’s not sufficient by itself as a font loading strategy.
 There are two major considerations to font loading: *(1)* Eliminating the Flash of Invisible Text (FOIT) by showing a Flash of Unstyled Text (FOUT) and *(2)* Speeding up font loading to minimize the amount of time that fallback text is shown.
 We want to reduce the jarring reflows that happen when content is re-rendered with our new, shiny web fonts.
 An ideal strategy would eliminate both FOIT *and* FOUT.

 `preload` helps our second point but does nothing for the first.
 We still need to implement a FOUT strategy—of course, my favorite is still [Critical FOFT](/web/critical-webfonts/) with an [inline Data URI for the first stage](/web/web-font-data-uris).
 This strategy has shown to eliminate FOIT and FOUT, but at a cost documented above (and in the Data URI post).
-Let’s see how `preload` plays out there.
+Let’s see how `preload` plays out there:

 *(Times generated using Chrome Canary’s Developer Tools Network Throttling in Regular 3G mode)*